 Step 4: Click OK to create audio from closed captions.

 Use Text to Speech to Generate Audio from Text

 ActivePresenter enables you to generate audio from the text for audio objects and other objects with attached audio.

-- For audio objects, click the Properties pane > Media tab > Audio section.
+- For audio objects, access the Insert tab > Audio > Create New > Properties pane > Media tab > Audio section.